Friday, October 18, 2019

 Of all the games in this wonderful Super Pack collection, it is (ironically) Atari's own Marble Madness which I was looking forward to the least.
 I've never played the arcade original but I did have a number of clones back in my Sinclair ZX Spectrum days - and I hated every one of them!!
 So, we're off to a good start lol.

-To be honest, I find the whole Marble Madness concept pointless and very frustrating.
+To be honest, I find the whole Marble Madness concept pointless and frustrating.
 I've simply no patience to spend any amount of time on something that was obviously designed to torture people like me.
 However, I must keep an open mind and attack this game just as I would any other...
 Maybe I've been wrong all these years?

 The first level looks good but is a cheap imitation with missing decals